-The 18 buildings in the Tibar complex were not destroyed after the Referendum and they are of sound structure.
-However, they needed a lot of work to repair damage done and to make them suitable for our needs.
+The 18 buildings in the Tibar complex were not destroyed after the Referendum and were of sound structure.
+However, they needed a lot of work to repair damage done and to make them suitable for housing patients.
 Victorian Rotary Clubs provided a team of volunteers to restore the buildings, working with local staff.
-We also needed to furnish and equip the Home before we took in the additional patients and residents.
-Most of the building material and supplies, along with household and personal items donated by people in Victoria, were loaded into a shipping container donated and transported to Dili by the Lions Club of Nunawading.
+The first patients were admitted to Klibur Domin from the Dili Hospital in January 2001.

 Klibur Domin looks forward to the years ahead and to the continued support from donors and partners to better the lives of those in our care.

 (As at November 2018)